Walkercito/walkercito/README.md

 # Hey there! 👋 What's up?

-<p align="left">I'm Walkercito 🍉, a tech enthusiast from Cuba diving into the world of programming.
-I'm on a journey to master Python and explore various technologies.
-Currently, I've tinkered with libraries like Flet, Tkinter, PyGame, raylib5, discord.py, teleton (Telegram), Flask, PyQt5, and more.
-Keep coding! 📚</p>
+I'm Walkercito 🍉, a passionate tech explorer hailing from Cuba.
+Embarking on a programming odyssey, I'm mastering Python and delving into various exciting technologies.
+My coding adventures have led me through libraries like Flet, Tkinter, PyGame, raylib5, discord.py, teleton (Telegram), Flask, PyQt5, and beyond.
+Join me on this coding journey! 🚀

 ## About Me

-<p align="left">✨ Creating bugs since 2019<br>📚 Currently learning Python for GUI design, backend, and personal projects<br>🎯 Goals: Become a self-taught programmer 0.o<br>🍉 Fun fact: I have a soft spot for watermelons (⁠⌐⁠■⁠-⁠■⁠)</p>
+✨ Creating bugs since 2019
+📚 Currently immersing myself in Python for GUI design, backend wizardry, and personal projects
+🎯 Goals: Aspiring to be a self-taught programmer 0.o
+🍉 Fun fact: I've got a soft spot for watermelons (⁠⌐⁠■⁠-⁠■⁠)

 ## I Code With